nanmu42/CQUThesis/README-English.md

 * [The CTeX Community](https://github.com/CTeX-org/ctex-kit)
 * [XUE, Ruini](https://github.com/xueruini/thuthesis)
 * [USTC TeX User Group](https://github.com/ustctug/gbt-7714-2015)

-# Question, Contribution and Contact
-Feel free to raise any question, and any possible contribution is highly appreciated.
-Submit a issue at [Github](https://github.com/nanmu42/CQUThesis).
-Write in English or Chinese is needed.
-Thank you.

 # About the Author
 Zhennan Li (i at nanmu dot me) proudly presents this work for you.